Are markets poised for Taper Tantrum 2.0?

 Catching investors off guard is the last thing U.S. central bankers want to do, which helps explain their repeated recent warnings over complacency in financial markets, and Fed Chair Janet Yellen's pointed comments this week about banks and others building up dangerous "interest rate risk."

-"I don't think people have really internalized how rapid the decline (in unemployment) has been," St. Louis Fed President James Bullard said in an interview.
+"I don't think people have really internalised how rapid the decline (in unemployment) has been," St. Louis Fed President James Bullard said in an interview.

 Bullard has warned that the Fed is now closer to its inflation and unemployment goals than at any time in about a decade.
 Hawkish relative to most colleagues at the Fed, he wants to see a rate rise in the first quarter of next year, about four months ahead of the market.
 And he is not alone: on Wednesday, Richard Fisher of the Dallas Fed said rate hikes are "likely" early next year.